-The Film Experience has been recognized as "a pretty hip blog" (The New York Times), "always worthwhile" (In Contention), and Nathaniel has been profiled in "Meet the Bloggers" (The Advocate Magazine) and been named "the most exuberant, optimistic and quick-witted Oscar blogger" (Vanity Fair).
-Come visit for the passionate daily cinematic observations.
-"Awards, Actresses, Cinematic Musings..." that's what we serve up with a little something from all cinematic eras / genres and occasional forays theater and television.

-EDITOR | CHIEF CONTRIBUTOR

-Nathaniel Rogers, the creator and owner of The Film Experience, is a member of the Broadcast Film Critics Association.
-He is the film columnist for Towleroad, a reknowned Oscar pundit (Gurus of Gold), and his writing has appeared in both online publications (Vanity Fair, Slate, Pajiba,Tribeca Film) and print magazines (Esquire and Winq).
-Nathaniel has served on four international film festival juries and appeared as an on-air Oscar pundit for CNNi and Sky News London and various podcasts and radio programs.
-Nathaniel lives and works as a writer in New York City.

-[Follow Nathaniel on Twitter | Contact Nathaniel]

-new wording | The Film Experience has been recognized as "a pretty hip blog" (The New York Times), "always worthwhile" (In Contention), and Nathaniel has been profiled in "Meet the Bloggers" (The Advocate Magazine) and been named "the most exuberant, optimistic and quick-witted Oscar blogger" (Vanity Fair).
+The Film Experience has been recognized as "a pretty hip blog" (The New York Times), "always worthwhile" (In Contention), and Nathaniel has been profiled in "Meet the Bloggers" (The Advocate Magazine) and been named and "exuberant, optimistic and quick-witted Oscar blogger" (Vanity Fair).
 Come visit for the passionate daily cinematic observations.
 "Awards, Actresses, Cinematic Musings..." that's what we serve up with a little something from all cinematic eras / genres and occasional forays theater and television.

 EDITOR | CHIEF CONTRIBUTOR

 Nathaniel Rogers, the creator and owner of The Film Experience, is a member of the Broadcast Film Critics Association.
 He is the film columnist for Towleroad, a reknowned Oscar pundit (Gurus of Gold), and his writing has appeared in both online publications (Vanity Fair, Slate, Pajiba,Tribeca Film) and print magazines (Esquire and Winq).
 Nathaniel has served on four international film festival juries and appeared as an on-air Oscar pundit for CNNi and Sky News London and various podcasts and radio programs.
 Nathaniel lives and works as a writer in New York City.

 [Follow Nathaniel on Twitter | Contact Nathaniel]